marcinjak9/italian-flavours-gatsby/src/pages/personalized-events/index.md

 templateKey: personalized-events-page
 seoSection:
   ogImage: /img/chemex.jpg
-  ogTitle: 'We do it all together, in anyplace you want'
+  ogTitle: 'We do it all together, in any place you want'
   ogUrl: /
   seoDescription: >-
     An unforgettable gourmet journey among the most antique and precious culinary and cultural traditions of Italy
-  seoKeywords: 'We do it all together, in anyplace you want'
+  seoKeywords: 'We do it all together, in any place you want'
-  seoTitle: 'We do it all together, in anyplace you want'
+  seoTitle: 'We do it all together, in any place you want'
-title: 'We do it all together, in anyplace you want'
+title: 'We do it all together, in any place you want'
 hero:
   bgImage: /img/chemex.jpg
   ctaLink: /